Circuit topology

-The circuit topology of a folded linear polymer refers to the arrangement of its intra-molecular contacts.
+The circuit topology of a folded linear polymer is the arrangement of its intra-molecular contacts.
 Examples of linear polymers with intra-molecular contacts are nucleic acids and proteins.
 Proteins fold via the formation of contacts of various natures, including hydrogen bonds, disulfide bonds, and beta-beta interactions.
 RNA molecules fold by forming hydrogen bonds between nucleotides, forming nested or non-nested structures.
-Contacts in the genome are established via protein bridges including CTCF and cohesins and are measured by technologies including Hi-C. Circuit topology categorises the topological arrangement of these physical contacts, that are referred to as hard contacts (or h-contacts).
+Contacts in the genome are established via protein bridges including CTCF and cohesins and are measured by technologies including Hi-C. Circuit topology categorizes the topological arrangement of these physical contacts, that are referred to as hard contacts (or h-contacts).
 Furthermore, chains can fold via knotting (or the formation of "soft" contacts (s-contacts)).
-Circuit topology uses a similar language to categorise both "soft" and "hard" contacts, and provides a full description of a folded linear chain.
+Circuit topology uses a similar language to categorize both "soft" and "hard" contacts, and provides a full description of a folded linear chain.
 In this framework, a "circuit" refers to a segment of the chain where each contact site within the segment forms connections with other contact sites within the same segment, and thus is not left unpaired.
-A folded chain can thus be studied based on its constituting circuits.
+A folded chain can thus be studied based on its constituent circuits.

 A simple example of a folded chain is a chain with two hard contacts.
 For a chain with two binary contacts, three arrangements are available: parallel (P), series (S), and crossed (X).
 For a chain with n contacts, the topology can be described by an n by n matrix in which each element illustrates the relation between a pair of contacts and may take one of the three states, P, S and X. Multivalent contacts can also be categorised in full or via decomposition into several binary contacts.
 Similarly, circuit topology allows for the classification of the pairwise arrangements of chain crossings and tangles, thus providing a complete 3D description of folded chains.
 Furthermore, one can apply circuit topology operations to soft and hard contacts to generate complex folds, using a bottom-up engineering approach.